-Sometimes, as the ions move to take a proper position in the crystal lattice, one ion may not quite fit right, appearing slightly offset.
+Sometimes, as the ions move to take a position in the crystal lattice, one ion may not quite fit right, appearing slightly offset.
 This occurrence is not enough to disturb the lattice structure but can affect later arriving ions.

 The crystals attach at a predictable angle to each other.
-We can measure that angle to prove the pair of crystals are twinned.
-Specimens with such crystal structure are called contact twins, which is just one of several types of crystal twinning.
+We can measure that angle to prove the pair of crystals is twinned.
+Specimens with such crystal structures are called contact twins, which is just one of several types of crystal twinning.
 Contact twins involve two crystals, while more complex twins involve several.

-This type of quartz twin is called a Japanese law twin, and regardless of how many Japanese twins you examine, there is a constancy of that angle.
+This type of quartz twin is called a Japanese law twin.
+Regardless of how many Japanese twins you examine, there is a constancy of that angle.
 Other species twin with different reentrant angles, but each remains exactly constant to that particular species.
-Contact twins are common in quartz and gypsum, even calcite, and some feldspars like albite.
+Contact twins are common in quartz, gypsum, calcite and some feldspars like albite.

 A second twin form of minerals is penetration twins.
 Simply described, penetration twins are two crystals of the same mineral that look as if they have been shoved together.

-The second crystal grows at a different angle, determined by the direction of the first crystal axis!
+The second crystal grows at a different angle, determined by the direction of the first crystal axis.
 The result is one crystal resides within another crystal with the corners of the second crystal protruding from the center of each host crystal’s face.

 Isometric crystals also form octahedral crystals.
 Why is this important to note?
 Because the two cubic crystals in a penetration twin share a common octahedral axis as part of a valid twin formation.

-Staurolite, a monoclinic crystal form, can exhibit a perfect cross twin that is treasured by some people.
-Again a common axis has to be shared for this to be a real cross and twin.
+Staurolite, a monoclinic crystal form, can exhibit a perfect cross twin.
+Again, a common axis has to be shared for this to be a real cross and twin.
 In this formation, the same mineral forms another twin when one crystal is at a diagonal 60-degree axis of the host crystal.

 In these minerals, flat, wafer-thin crystals form side by side, alternating one against the other, resulting in a solid mass.
 The result is something substantial that a lapidary can use.
-The beauty of this twinning is the piece acts as a diffraction grating scattering or bend light, so its component colors are visible.
-This subtle rainbow effect is the Schiller effect, and these feldspars are suitable for lapidary use.
+The beauty of this twinning is that the piece acts as a diffraction, so its component colors are visible.
+This subtle rainbow effect is referred to as the Schiller effect.

-These blocks caught my eye because each was of lapidary gem material.
-One wall, in particular, was sensational, as it featured huge blocks of polished labradorite that shimmered in the sun.
+These blocks caught my eye because each was composed of lapidary gem material.
+One wall was sensational, as it featured huge blocks of polished labradorite that shimmered in the sun.
 Unfortunately, my camera was “borrowed” by security during our visit.